Model reveals college football picks, best bets for Tuesday, Oct. 14

-2025 Week 8 college football free bets, betting odds, picks: Model backing Liberty, South Alabama on Tuesday
+2025 Week 8 college football free bets, betting odds, picks: Model backing South Alabama, Liberty on Tuesday

 SportsLine's model reveals its Week 8 college football picks and best bets for Tuesday, October 14

 Week 8 of the college football schedule begins with three games being played on Tuesday, Oct.
 14. The Liberty Flames (2-4) and the New Mexico State Aggies (3-2) link up in a Conference USA showdown at 7 p.m.
 ET.
-According to the latest Week 8 college football odds, the Flames are favored by 10 points at home, while the over/under for total points scored is 46.5.
+According to the latest Week 8 college football odds, the Flames are favored by 10 points at home, while the over/under for total points scored is 48.5.
 SportsLine's model is backing Liberty to cover the spread in 56% of simulations.
+The highest over/under on Tuesday's CFB schedule is 58.5 points in Arkansas State vs. South Alabama (7:30 p.m.
+ET)

 The model is also backing Western Kentucky (-9.5) to cover the spread at home against FIU, while South Alabama (-7.5) covers the spread against Arkansas State.
 Before locking in your Week 8 college football picks, be sure to check out the top college football betting picks from SportsLine's advanced computer model.

-New users can also target the all-new DraftKings promo code, which offers $200 in bonus bets if your first bet of $5 or more wins:
+New users can also target the all-new DraftKings promo code, which offers $300 in bonus bets if their first $5 wager wins and three months free of NBA League Pass:

 The model simulates every FBS game 10,000 times.
 Since its inception, it has generated a betting profit of over $2,000 for $100 players on its top-rated college spread football picks, and is a profitable 39-27 combined on money-line and over/under college football picks since the beginning of 2024.
 Anybody following its college football betting picks at sportsbooks and on betting sites could have seen strong returns, and new users can also target the BetMGM bonus code, which offers up to $1,500 in bonus bets if your first bet loses: